soltysh/talks/2016/flock/scenario.md

 object name you're trying to act upon, these will be `Pods`, `BuildConfigs`, `DeploymentConfigs`, `Routes`, `Services`, `Jobs`, etc.

-If the `oc` binary is not available on your workstation, you can alternatively substitute it with `openshift cli`.
+*NOTE: If the `oc` binary is not available on your workstation, you can alternatively substitute it with `openshift cli`.*

 # Projects